uh-comp-methods1/intro/README.md

 ## Running at hub.cs.helsinki.fi

 This option is available only for the participants of the computational methods course at UH.
-If you are not in the UH network, you need to establish first a VPN connection, see [instructions](https://helpdesk.it.helsinki.fi/en/help/5190) on VPN connections.
-Those preferring the Linux command line can use `openvpn` with the [configuration](https://cubbli.cs.helsinki.fi/hy-vpn-tun.ovpn), see [instructions](https://wiki.helsinki.fi/display/it4sci/Remote+access+to+University+resources).
+If you are not in the UH network, you need to establish first a VPN connection, see the [instructions](https://helpdesk.it.helsinki.fi/en/help/5190) on VPN connections.
+Those preferring the Linux command line can use `openvpn` with the [configuration](https://cubbli.cs.helsinki.fi/hy-vpn-tun.ovpn), see the [instructions](https://wiki.helsinki.fi/display/it4sci/Remote+access+to+University+resources).

 If you haven't previously logged into `turso.cs.helsinki.fi`, you need to do so to create your home directory.
-To do this in the UH network, open a terminal and run
+To do this, open a terminal and run

 ```
 ssh your_username@turso.cs.helsinki.fi